 37. Skype & Zooms Are The Most Used Communication Tools

-Skype is the most popular communication app used by 27% of TalentLMS respondents.
+Skype is the most popular communication app, according to 27% of TalentLMS respondents.

 38. Top 10 Remote Working Roles

-The ten most popular work from home positions in America are accountant, engineer, instructor, writer, consultant, program manager, project manager, customer service representative, business development manager, account executive, Flexjobs claims.
+The ten most popular work-from-home positions in America are accountant, engineer, instructor, writer, consultant, program manager, project manager, customer service representative, business development manager, account executive, and Flexjobs claims.

 39. A Job By any Other Name